-Super-tired Super Mums (and Dads)
+Super-Tired Super Mums (and Dads)

 There’s no denying that life can be tiring and parenting demanding.
 Whole days can evaporate without a minute to draw breath or grab any ‘me time’.

 Wild Daddy and I got together in our mid-30s and planned to have 3 children in 3 years…..WHAT WERE WE THINKING?!!!
-I was so comprehensively poleaxed by the fatigue of parenthood that I couldn’t even consider trying for another baby until Caroline was about three.
+I was so comprehensively poleaxed by the fatigue of motherhood that I couldn’t even consider trying for another baby until Caroline was about three.
 Massive parental sleep deprivation seems to be one of the pitfalls of modern society.

 Parenting kids of the wild can be doubly exhausting.
 Caroline doesn’t sit in front of screens as much as other children and what she does get up to creates extra work; muddy, wet, sandy stuff, mountains of wellies, messy artwork, paint-stained carpets, mucky fingerprints, even snail trails in the bath.